eze-kiel/dir-scan/README.md

     Waiting time between requests to avoid flood, in milliseconds
 ```

-The `mt` flag will separate the work into 2 differents goroutines.
+The `T` flag will separate the work into differents goroutines.
 It will also display results in an unalphabetical order, due to the list splitting.

 ## About lists
 If you need some lists, you should try [github.com/danielmiessler/SecLists](github.com/danielmiessler/SecLists).